-The objective of the inquiry is on innovative communication in the light of identifying trans-disciplinary aspects of phylogeny, sociogenesis, and technogenesis of educational communities, which determines the identification of this communicative sphere as an integrative structure determined by the internal unity of its micro- and macro-structures, which in the plane of the sign substrate synthesizes the features of existential, cognitive, anthropological and technological substance.

-Applied trans-disciplinary lens of the phenomenological approach to the study contributes to the solution of holistic modeling of processes and results of updating models and mechanisms the highly of dynamic communication system of education in the digital environment as a whole and its individual formats at the beginning of the XXI century in particular.
+The objective of the inquiry is on innovative communication in the light of identifying transdisciplinary aspects of phylogeny, sociogenesis, and technogenesis of educational communities, which determines the identification of this communicative sphere as an integrative structure determined by the internal unity of its micro- and macrostructures, which in the plane of the sign substrate synthesizes the features of existential, cognitive, anthropological and technological substance.
+Applied trans-disciplinary lens of the phenomenological approach to the study contributes to the solution of holistic modeling of processes and results of updating models and mechanisms of the highly dynamic communication system of education in the digital environment as a whole and its individual formats at the beginning of the XXI century in particular.
 The object of research is innovative educational communication in the global digital environment.
 The study focus is on innovative language and technology models, digital tools, and mechanisms of educational communication in the digital realm.
-The empirical of the research is the practices basis of innovative communication related to different substrates. formats. objects, and phenomena of acquiring new knowledge and education in the digital realm.
-The study results allow to provide a transdisciplinary synthesis (across information communicative theory, theory, philosophy, education and e-learning studies, semiotics, digital humanities).
+The empirical basis of the research is the practices of innovative communication related to different substrates, formats, objects, and phenomena of acquiring new knowledge and education in the digital realm.
+The study results allow to provide a transdisciplinary synthesis (across communicative theory, information theory, philosophy, education and e-learning studies, semiotics, digital humanities).